mviereck/x11docker/README.md

  - Drop options one by one in this order: `--privileged --security-opt seccomp=unconfined --cap-add ALL --share /run/udev/data:ro --hostnet --hostipc --cap-default`.
 Only leave options that are needed to keep the setup working.
  - Option `--cap-default` might already be enough.
 It allows default container capabilities as docker|podman|nerdctl would do on themself.
    - You can just stop debugging and reducing here if you like to.
    - You can try to reduce `--cap-default`.
-Partially remove addional options to find out which one(s) are needed:
+Partially remove additional options to find out which one(s) are needed:
      - First try `x11docker --newprivileges -- IMAGENAME`
      - Than try and reduce: `x11docker --newprivileges -- --cap-add=SETPCAP --cap-add=MKNOD --cap-add=AUDIT_WRITE --cap-add=CHOWN --cap-add=NET_RAW --cap-add=DAC_OVERRIDE --cap-add=FOWNER --cap-add=FSETID --cap-add=KILL --cap-add=SETGID --cap-add=SETUID --cap-add=NET_BIND_SERVICE --cap-add=SYS_CHROOT --cap-add=SETFCAP -- IMAGENAME`
  - `--cap-add ALL` should not be considered to be a solution.